johiruddinsultan/electrumX/docs/architecture.rst

 ElectrumX
 ---------

-Handles JSON Quantum client connections over TCP or SSL.
+Handles JSON Electrum client connections over TCP or SSL.
 One instance per client session.
-Should be the only component concerned with the details of the Quantum wire protocol.
+Should be the only component concerned with the details of the Electrum wire protocol.

 Not started until the Block Processor has caught up with pandorad.